LinkedIn Guides

 • Next, pick just two core post ideas you want to repeat.
 Ideas you want people to remember next Monday.

 • Decide the angle, not the content.
-Weather to tell a story?
+Whether to tell a story?
 Share a framework?
 Bust a myth?
 This keeps things fresh while remaining consistent.

 • Finally, ask a question: “Would someone understand my brand if they read only ONE post this week?”
 If yes, you’re done.